 “It could be several things,” said Lance.
 He squeezed Gwen’s hand, which was resting on his shoulder.
 “We can go back.”

 “Are you crazy?”
 Gwen said.
 “We just found something.
 Let's go.”
 She moved quicker down the fence.

 Gwen kept walking.
 She had never complained when Olivia would drag her to historical places that were supposed to be haunted.
 Now that they finally found a real place that could truly be haunt, Olivia wanted to turn back.
 It made no sense.

 Just ahead was a roadway leading to whatever was hidden behind the fence.
 On either side of the solid-looking gate were guard towers with their windows smashed in.
 They didn’t see any guards.

 “Did you call in our coordinates?”
 Charlie asked.

 Lance shook his head.
 He took one look at the wielded gate and grabbed Gwen.
 “We need to leave.
 Now.”

 “What?
 It’s just a closed base.
 Why are you so freaked out?”
-She got out of his grip and marched up to the door just to the side of the gate and gave it a tug.
+She got out of his grip and marched up to the door just to the side of the gate, and tugged at it.
 “Look.
 The door still opens.”
 Gwen ducked inside before anyone could stop her.